Becoming Like a Lake - creating a larger container for our experience.

 Updated: Feb 12

 There is a parable about an ageing spiritual master who had an apprentice.
-This young man was always miserable, often complaining about this or that.
+This young man was always miserable, always complaining about this or that.
 Growing tired at last of his disciple's attitude, the master sent him one morning to fetch a bag of salt from the store house.

-When the apprentice returned, the master instructed the unhappy young man to take a handful of salt, put in a glass of water, and then to drink it.
+When the apprentice returned, the master instructed the unhappy young man to take a handful of salt, put in a glass of water, and then drink it.

 ‘How does it taste?’ the master asked.

 ‘Bitter,’ spat the apprentice.